 Francis Moraes wrote in The Little Book of Heroin, that there are three important brain chemicals or neurotransmitters that relate to heroin.
 First, dopamine helps to control human appetites for both food and sex.
 If a person has large quantities of dopamine they are considered out-going and exuberant.
 Persons who suffer with Parkinson’s disease and depression are said to have too little dopamine.
 On the other hand, people suffering from schizophrenia have too much.
 Heroin causes a release of dopamine.
 Second, norepinephrin controls the sympathetic nervous system: nerves of the body that cannot be voluntarily controlled.
 This neurotransmitter stabilizes blood pressure so that it does not get too low.
 The brain’s release of norepinephrin stimulates the fight or flight response.
 But heroin suppresses the middle part of the brain called the locus coeruleus and therefore provides the user with feelings of safety and contentment.
 Third, endorphines, which are morphine-like chemicals, used by the body to modulate mood, promote pleasure, and manage reactions to stress.
 These three chemicals are exaggerated or heightened by heroin use.

 Withdrawal symptoms continue to be the greatest obstacle in heroin detoxification treatment.
 Studies concur that there is no proof that one detoxification treatment is better than another.
-Relapses continue to occur in numerous cases around the world therefore making heroin detoxification a monster of an addiction.
+Relapses continue to occur in numerous cases around the world therefore making heroin detox extremely difficult to overcome.
 Statistics show that the average heroin addict will stop and start detox 10 to 25 times in their lifetime relapsing to heroin use every time.